adamhayes/paperclip-thg/README.md

 ## What is Paperclip?

-# Open-source orchestration for zero-human companies
+# Open-source orchestration for zero-human companies.
+This is nice.

 **If OpenClaw is an _employee_, Paperclip is the _company_**